-Most hotels include cable TV in room rates, with international channels such as CNN and the BBC. along with local Spanishlanguage ones.
-Premium channels may be available on a pay-per-view basis.
+Most hotels include cable TV in room rates, with international channels such as CNN and the BBC, along with local Spanish-language ones.
+Premium channels may be available on a payper-view basis.
+Qué Pasa TV, available in metro area hotels, broadcasts tourist information.
 Most radio stations are Spanish language.

-Left Umbrella sun protection Center Beware of pickpockets Right Local police medical assistance.
-Hotels can also arrange for a doctor in an emergency.
+Left Umbrella sun protection Center Beware of pickpockets Right Local police gency.
 Major disasters, such as hurricanes and floods, are handled by Puerto Rico Emergency Management Agency.

-O Security and Health
+Security and Health

-Emergencies
+Temergencies

-In an emergency, dial
+In an emergency,

-911 for fire, police, or
+dial 911 for fire, police,

-medical assistance.
+or medical assistance.

+Hotels can also arrange

+for a doctor in an emergency.
+Major disasters,

+such as hurricanes and